-If you own a business and ran into a snag in cash flow you might find yourself asking how to get a business loan?
+If your business runs into a cash flow snag, you might find yourself asking: how do I get a small business loan?

-With so many different types of small business loans available today, it can be difficult to sift through the noise on how to get a business loan that it may seem hard to find an option that works best for you.
+However, with so many different types of small business loans available today, it can be difficult to sift through the noise and figure out:

 Not to mention, find all the information you’ll need in one place regarding what a typical lender looks for in terms of qualification criteria.